Posts Categorized: Paid Ads

 Google Local Ads Tips for Home Service Companies

-At LMH Agency, we’ve worked with home service businesses across the country to turn LSA Advertising into a lead-generating machine.
+At Lokal Media House, we’ve worked with home service businesses across the country to turn LSA Advertising into a lead-generating machine.
 If you’re looking to show up more often, connect with better leads, and improve your ROI, here’s how we help clients just like you do exactly that.

 • Optimize Your Google Business Profile (GBP): Your LSA pulls info directly from your GBP, so it’s got to be accurate and complete.
 Make sure your contact info, business hours, services, and photos are all up to date.
 An optimized profile builds trust and helps you rank higher in search results.